kaizhu717/kaizhu717/content/authors/admin/_index.md

 ---

 <div style="text-align:justify">
 I am an Assistant Professor of Information Systems at McGill University.
-My research broadly seek to understand the impact of digital technology on our society.
+My research broadly seek to understand the impact of digital technology on our economy, media, politics.
 I am particularly concerned with bias, inequality, and polarization that may exist in many digital information systems (e.g. Wikipedia, social media, broadcast media, online platforms).
 I am passionate about working on exposing and understanding such inequities as well as toward learning how we can overcome them to facilitate greater economic and societal outcomes.
 In my research, I combine machine learning, natural language processing, causal inference, and other computational tools to learn about human behavior and system dynamics in the real-world using large-scale structured and unstructured data.
 </div>